 The feet anatomically are an amazing masterpiece of design.
 A foot contains some 26 bones.
-Including, both feet that's a quarter of all the bones in the entire body.
-The feet contain 33 joints, 112 ligaments and many tendons, blood vessels and nerves.
+Including both feet, that's a quarter of all the bones in the entire body.
+Each foot contains 33 joints, 107 ligaments, 19 muscles and many tendons, blood vessels and nerves.

-The feet are the shock absorbers of the entire body.
-Handling jolts and blows from several hundred tons of pressure a day.
+The feet are the shock absorbers of the entire body handling jolts and blows from several hundred tons of pressure a day.
 Feet experience more wear and tear over a lifetime than any other part of the body.